jouellnyc/UART/sim800L/README.md

 ### Vendors
-I first tried with Hologram.io
+I first tried with Hologram.io.
+I connected a few times.
+But only about 3 or 4 in a short window of time.
+Out of probably a 100 attempts over a few days.

 ## Full Micropython Example